swiss-seismological-service/hermes-model/README.md

 # Getting Started

 ## Entrypoint
 All you need to in order to make your model compatible is to define an entry point, a simple function, for your model.
-With a predefined format for input and output from this entrypoint, RAMSIS is then able to execute your model and store the results in the database using that funcion.
+With a predefined format for input and output from this entrypoint, hermes is then able to execute your model and store the results in the database using that funcion.

 ```python
 def entrypoint(input: dict) -> list: